mommermi/callhorizons/README.rst

 interface to the PyEphem module that allows for ephemerides calculations on your machine.

+.. role:: red

-Please note that CALLHORIZONS is not maintained anymore.
-Please use `astroquery.jplhorizons
+:red:`Please note that CALLHORIZONS is not maintained anymore.
+Please use` `astroquery.jplhorizons
 <http://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html>`_
-instead, which will be maintained in the future and offers additional functionality.
-I apologize for any inconvenience.
+:red:`instead, which will be maintained in the future and offers additional functionality.
+I apologize for any inconvenience.`

 Installation